 Program registration is now available for our Tier 1 and Tier 2 members who are

-within two years of retirement.
+within five years of retirement.
 These sessions are designed to help members

 understand their KRS benefits so they can make important decisions about

 the future.
 Pension reform, retirement eligibility, medical insurance benefits

 and reemployment after retirement are some of the topics covered in the

 program.
 Advance registration is required for each attendee.
 Register Today

 On June 20, 2018 Franklin Circuit Court Judge Phillip Shepherd ruled Senate Bill 151, the pension reform bill, unenforceable because the legislative process violated certain provisions of the Kentucky Constitution.
 The ruling can be appealed to the Kentucky Supreme Court.
 The judge’s ruling does not affect other bills related to KRS that were enacted during the 2018 legislative session.
 View Pension Reform Summary

 All benefits attributable to service earned on or before December 31, 1997, are exempt from Kentucky income tax.
 However, the portion of the member's benefits earned January 1, 1998 and after is subject to Kentucky income tax, but this income may be excluded up to a certain amount.
 In recent years, that exclusion amount had been $41,110.

 House Bill 366 lowered the exclusion amount to $31,110 for taxable years beginning on or after January 1, 2018.
 Retired members may want to consult a qualified tax advisor or the Kentucky Revenue Cabinet to determine how this change may affect their tax returns.
 KRS is unable to provide tax advice.